bienlim/AppSheetApp/README.md

 - Read a table record
 - Update table records
 - Invoke an action you have defined in AppSheet (limited to certain action types)
-- FetchAll methods in parallel
+- fetchAll methods in parallel

 > **Note:** The AppSheet API is supported for Enterprise plans only.

 `AppSheetApp` has been created by Martin Hawksey (https://g.dev/mhawksey), Collaboration Engineer at [CTS](https://cts.co/).

-`FetchAll` has been added by Bien Lim, AppSheet enthusiast.
+`fetchAll` has been added by Bien Lim, AppSheet enthusiast.

 ## Enabling the AppSheet API